Vencord/venbot/README.md

 Prequisites: git, nodejs, pnpm

 1. Clone the repository
-2. Copy `assets/examples/config.example.ts` to `config.ts` (in the root folder) and fill in all values
+2. Copy `assets/examples/config.example.ts` to `src/config.ts` and fill in all values

 ## Running